Cyber Acoustics Offers Classroom-Tested Products to Meet the Education Technology Needs of All Schools

 About Cyber Acoustics

 Founded in 1996 Cyber Acoustics is a leading manufacturer of reliable and affordable computer peripherals used in schools, businesses, and homes, including speakers, headsets, headphones, microphones, docking stations, and webcams.
+Focused on sustainability, Cyber Acoustics is the only company in the industry to offer a wired headset and headphone recycling program, accepting old headsets from any manufacturer to be recycled responsibly.
+To learn more about Cyber Acoustics’ commitment to sustainability visit https://www.cyberacoustics.com/recycling-program.
 For more information about Cyber Acoustic products for schools, business, and home offices visit https://www.cyberacoustics.com/.
 Follow the company on Twitter @CyberAcoustics, Instagram, Facebook, and LinkedIn.

 Contact: